 MP for Blaydon and Consett

-Liz Twist is a Labour (Co-op) MP for Blaydon and Consett, first elected in 2017.
-She has held shadow frontbench roles (notably Shadow Minister for Levelling Up, Housing, Communities and Local Government and Shadow Minister for Scotland) and has served on various parliamentary committees throughout her time in Parliament.
+Liz Twist is the Labour (Co-op) MP for Blaydon and Consett, first elected in 2017.
+She has held shadow ministerial roles, including for Scotland and later for Levelling Up, Housing, Communities and Local Government, and has participated in a number of parliamentary committees focusing on finance, infrastructure and public services.

-Declares three financial interests: donations and other support for activities as an MP (including loans), land and property (within or outside the UK), and miscellaneous interests.
+Declared financial interests include donations and other support for activities as an MP, land and property holdings, and miscellaneous interests.

 Generated 21 February 2026